 Career goals examples + scripts for your next interview

-There is no shame for young professionals to study career goals made by others.
+There is no shame for young professionals to study realistic career goals made by others.
 Especially when you do not have much experience, learning how others do things can be a helpful guide to creating a functional list.
-Even if you are no newbie, having a peak at top-tier examples should boost your ability to write impressive goals.
+Even if you are no newbie, having a peek at top-tier examples should boost your ability to write impressive goals.

 Study these short-term career goal examples: